-Kings Park and Botanic Garden welcomes over six million people each year and every effort is made to ensure free, convenient parking in areas as close as possible to visitor’s intended destinations in the park.
+Kings Park and Botanic Garden welcomes nearly six million people each year and every effort is made to ensure free, convenient parking in areas as close as possible to visitor’s intended destinations in the park.
 There are many car parks in Kings Park and Botanic Garden, which are all freely available to park visitors.

 You may like to download the parking guide for more information.